Clinical neuropsychology: Assessment

+Since the 2020s, full implementation of AI for diagnostics has become apparent when its use exists for clinical neuropsychology by using it to primarily assess whether someone has Alzheimer’s.
+AI has become prevalent for leading in the early diagnosis of discovering whether someone is slowly developing Alzheimer's.
+It has been noted that machine learning has been more effective in assessment in comparison to human neurologists.
+Machine learning has been noted as having an accuracy that is not inefficient; the use of support vector machines (SVM) had a quoted accuracy of 77.17%.

-Lezak lists six primary reasons neuropsychological assessments are carried out: diagnosis, patient care and its planning, treatment planning, treatment evaluation, research and forensic neuropsychology.
+Lezak lists six primary reasons neuropsychological assessments are carried out: diagnosis, patient care and its planning, treatment planning, treatment evaluation, research, and forensic neuropsychology.
 To conduct a comprehensive assessment will typically take several hours and may need to be conducted over more than a single visit.
 Even the use of a screening battery covering several cognitive domains may take 1.5–2 hours.
-At the commencement of the assessment it is important to establish a good rapport with the patient and ensure they understand the nature and aims of the assessment.
+At the start of the assessment, it is important to establish a good rapport with the patient and ensure they understand the nature and aims of the assessment.

 Neuropsychological assessment can be carried out from two basic perspectives, depending on the purpose of assessment.
 These methods are normative or individual.
-Normative assessment, involves the comparison of the patient's performance against a representative population.
-This method may be appropriate in investigation of an adult onset brain insult such as traumatic brain injury or stroke.
-Individual assessment may involve serial assessment, to establish whether declines beyond those which are expected to occur with normal aging, as with dementia or another neurodegenerative condition.
+Normative assessment involves the comparison of the patient's performance against a representative population.
+This method may be appropriate in the investigation of an adult-onset brain insult such as traumatic brain injury or stroke.
+Individual assessment may involve serial assessment to establish whether declines are beyond those that are expected to occur with normal aging, as with dementia or another neurodegenerative condition.

 Assessment can be further subdivided into the following sub-sections: